cevr/ftld/README.md

 #### Sequential

-`sequential` allows you to run multiple tasks in sequence and combine the results into a single `Task` containing an array of the unwrapped values, if all the tasks were successful.
+`sequential` allows you to run multiple tasks sequentially and combine the results into a single `Task` containing an array of the unwrapped values, if all the tasks were successful.
 If any of the tasks fail, the result will be a `Err`.

 Here's an example using sequential: